tmcd82070/Rdistance/README.md

 ___

 **MAJOR UPDATE IN PROGRESS:**
 The stable version of `Rdistance` is on CRAN (v.
 1.3.2, released 7/22/2015).
 We undertook a major update during summer/fall 2017 in preparation for two workshops that depend on `Rdistance`, and we are currently making final preparations before re-submitting to CRAN.
-Primary new features include the ability to analyze data from point transects (1.3.2 only allowed line transects) and the ability to include covariates in the detection function (1.3.2 did not allow covariates).
+Primary new features include:
+* point transect analysis (1.3.2 only allowed line transects)
+* covariates in the detection function (1.3.2 did not allow covariates).
+* non-parametric (smoothed) distance functions
+* enhanced plotting abilities
+* enhanced vignettes

-The development version (2.x.x) is not yet on CRAN, but you can install it directly from GitHub using the `devtools` package:
+The development version (2.x.x) is coming to CRAN soon.
+You can install the latest version directly from GitHub using the `devtools` package:

 `devtools::install_github("tmcd82070/Rdistance")`